Snorting Meth (Insufflation): Dangers And Side Effects

 Snorting meth can cause long-term nasal damage because of the chemicals that are used to make it.
 Each batch is different, but the U.S. Drug Enforcement Agency (DEA) has reportedly found battery acid, ephedrine, cleaning agents, and other flammable substances mixed in with it.

-In fact, if any of the illegal laboratories that make the drug happen to explode, they can easily contaminate the local groundwater supply and air quality, which can cause thousands of dollars to clean up.
+In fact, if any of the illegal laboratories that make the drug happen to explode, they can easily contaminate the local groundwater supply and air quality, which can cost thousands of dollars to clean up.

 This information is important because it is the only way to describe just how toxic this substance truly is.
 When it is inhaled, the tissue inside the nose dissolves, the septum breaks down, and the blood vessels burst.
 This causes the nose to sag in the middle.
 Some people call this condition “saddle nose.”